cilium/cilium/Documentation/security/host-firewall.rst

 Attach a Label to the Node
 ==========================

-In this guide, we will apply host policies only to nodes with the label ``node-access=ssh``.
-We thus first need to attach that label to a node in the cluster.
+In this guide, host policies only apply to nodes with the label ``node-access=ssh``.
+Therefore, you first need to attach this label to a node in the cluster:

 .. code-block:: shell-session